rmondejar-pni/F5-iWorkflow_REST-npm/README.md

 `node ./iWorkflow.js delete myTenant1 myTestDeployment`

 There is no JSON response to this action.
 Receiving a `HTTP 200` response code indicates a successful deletion.
 If you receive a `404 - Not Found`, check the service name is correct using `node ./iWorkflow.js list service [tenant]`.

+##Troubleshooting
+iWorkflow.js supports 'debug mode'.
+To enable debug mode edit the config.js file and change:

+`debug: false`

+to:

+`debug: true`

+Further troubleshooting information can be found on the iWorkflow platform in /var/log/restjavad.0.log